 When 3D printing first arrived on the scene, it was clear that the technology had a lot of potentials, but no one was really sure where it would go.
-Now that it’s had some time to develop properly, we can confidently label it as a revolutionary solution for modern development and manufacturing.
+Now that it’s had some time to develop properly, we can confidently label 3D printing as a revolutionary solution for modern development and manufacturing.

 Rapid and cheap prototyping